Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

 \subsection{Review of learning objectives for SDEs}

-To draw comparison with the goal-oriented approach, we review common approaches to learning drift functions of first-order time-invariant SDEs, which can be classified by the nature of the available data and the corresponding learning objective.
-Consider the strong solution to an It\^o SDE on $m$-dimensional state space, satisfying the stochastic integral equation
+To draw comparison with goal-oriented learning, we review common approaches for learning drift functions of first-order time-invariant SDEs, which can be classified by the nature of the available data and the corresponding learning objective.
+Consider the strong solution to an It\^o SDE on $m$-dimensional state space,